yolken/yolken-blog/site/_posts/2019-10-06-leaving-a-job.md

 ## Final advice

-Don't do anything rash, but ultimately you should trust your gut.
+Don't do anything rash, but ultimately trust your gut.
 If you've exhausted the alternatives and have an offer from another company that would make you happier, then take it.